Keir Starmer is throwing Scotland under the Brexit bus

 While both Labour and the Lib Dems now supporting Brexit, only the SNP has consistently stood up for Scotland’s overwhelming vote to remain in the EU and stuck firmly to its principles.

-Starmer’s position on Brexit also means that even if Labour were to win the next UK general election, Scotland would still be trapped in the cycle of Brexit damage.
+Starmer’s position on Brexit also means that even if Labour win the next UK general election, Scotland would still be trapped in the cycle of Brexit damage.